Dennis Blair (comedian)

 Dennis Blair (born February 21, 1955) is an American stand-up comedian.

 Career

 He is known for writing and appearing in the 1983 movie Easy Money, alongside his mentor, Rodney Dangerfield.
-He wrote for Dangerfield for four years including sketches for his network specials and jokes for his act.
+He wrote for and with Dangerfield for four years including sketches for his network specials and jokes for his act.
 He provided the voice of Lem and Clem in the animated film Rover Dangerfield.

-He also wrote a Broadway show for Jackie Mason.
+In 2003, he wrote a Broadway musical called Laughing Room Only, starring Jackie Mason.

 In 1998 he and Dug McGuirck produced "I Sleep Naked in the Rain", an album of songs from a then unproduced one man show with music.

-Blair has served as the opening act for about 150 celebrity headliners, including comedians Rodney Dangerfield, Joan Rivers, Jackie Mason, and Alan King.
-He toured for 20 years with George Carlin.
-His days as an opening act to the stars prompted him to write a book about those experiences, titled Me First.

-Blair has appeared on over 50 television shows, including The Tonight Show.

 He was a co-writer of the program for the 2005 and the 2006 Writers Guild Awards.